chgallentine/conways-game/README.md

 # An implementation of Conway's Game of Life

-Initial code based off of CONCANNON's implementation at:\n
+Initial code based off of CONCANNON's implementation at:
 	http://disruptive-communications.com/conwaylifejavascript/

 I am working on producing new features for this and will